Characters in Stargate Atlantis.

 Dr. Peter Grodin (Craig Veroni)

-You Shall Not Pass: Tried using Ancient tech to stop the Wrath in their tracks, but he was only able to take out one ship out of three.
+- You Shall Not Pass!: Tried using Ancient tech to stop the Wraith in their tracks, but he was only able to take out one ship out of three.

 "Michael Kenmore" (Connor Trinneer)

 First Wraith on whom the expedition tested their new gene therapy to turn him into a human.
 It worked.
 Partly.